-Eligibility requirements for F-1 and J-1 students obtaining a driver's license or state I.D. in Penn
+Eligibility requirements for F-1 and J-1 students obtaining a PA state driver's license or ID

 International students who have never had a driver's license from any state in the United States or a state ID must provide the following:

-For first-time Pennsylvania ID requests, collect items 1-5 and take to the Pennsylvania Driver's License Center.
+For first-time Pennsylvania ID requests, collect items 1-5 below to take to the Pennsylvania Driver's License Center.

-For first-time Pennsylvania driver's license requests, collect items 1-6 and take to the Pennsylvania Driver's License Center.
+For first-time Pennsylvania driver's license requests, collect items 1-6 below to take to the Pennsylvania Driver's License Center.

-- DISSA Letter: A Driver's License/State ID letter from the Directorate of International Student and Scholar Advising (DISSA) confirming the student's enrollment in classes at Penn State requested in iStart.
+- DISSA Letter: A driver's license/state ID letter from the Directorate of International Student and Scholar Advising (DISSA), which confirms the student's enrollment in classes at Penn State.
+Request in iStart.

 - Documents: Passport, visa, and I-94 card.
-(It does not matter if the visa in your passport has expired.)
+It doesn't matter if the visa in your passport has expired.

-- Proof of residing in Pennsylvania: Two documents showing where you live.
-Preferred documents include leases, housing contracts or mortgage papers; utility bills; local bank statement; and W-2 tax forms.
-However, when students don't have two of these, the Driver's License Office has been willing to accept other documents, such as a letter from the Penn State Housing Office, which has been mailed to the student's on-campus address/residence.
+- Proof of residence in Pennsylvania: Two documents that show where you live.
+Preferred documents include leases, housing contracts, mortgage papers, utility bills, local bank statement(s) and W-2 tax forms.
+However, when students don't have two of these items, the Driver's License Office has been willing to accept other documents, such as a letter from the Penn State Housing Office, which has been mailed to the student's on-campus address/residence.

-- Social Security Card or Letter of Ineligibility: Social Security Card if you are eligible for a Social Security Number.
-Students who do not qualify for a Social Security Number must obtain a letter from the Social Security Office stating that ineligibility for one.
-The Driver's License Office will then use the Admission number on the I-94.
+- Social Security Card or Letter of Ineligibility: Social Security card if you are eligible for a Social Security Number (SSN).
+Students who don't qualify for a SSN must obtain a letter from the Social Security Office stating that they are ineligible for a SSN.
+The Driver's License Office will then use the admission number on the I-94.

-- Physical or Health Exam: Students at can get a physical exam at the Student Health Center.
-The campus doctor is on campus every other Wednesday 11:30 a.m. -1:30 p.m.
-To make an appointment with the campus doctor, please contact Nurse Barb Kugel at 724-775-3955
+- Physical or Health Exam: Students can request to have a physical exam at the Penn State Beaver Health Center.
+The campus physician is on campus every other Wednesday from 11:30 a.m. to 1:30 p.m. during the academic year.
+To make an appointment with the campus doctor, please contact Nurse Barbara Kugel, Health Center director, 724-775-3955

 A Pennsylvania Driver's license can be renewed until the end date on the I-20 or DS-2019 even if it is less than one year.
-The Pennsylvania Department of Transportation (PennDOT) will include the grace period (60 days for the F-1 and 30 days for the J-1).
+The Pennsylvania Department of Transportation (PennDOT) will include the grace period, which is 60 days for the F-1 and 30 days for the J-1.
 Take items 1-3 above to the Department of Motor Vehicles (DMV).

-Transfer of another state license to a Pennsylvania license or ID
+Transfer of Another State License to Pennsylvania license or ID

-Students must take items 1-5 above to the DMV plus license.
+Students must take their license and items 1-5 above to the DMV.

 Optional Practical Training (OPT)

-Students on Optional Practical Training (OPT) must take their Employment Authorization Document (EAD) for all requests: for new licenses take items 1-6 ; for transferring from another state license to a Pennsylvania license take items 1-5; or for renewing the Pennsylvania license take items 1-3.
+Students on Optional Practical Training (OPT) must take their Employment Authorization Document (EAD) for all requests.
+For new licenses, take items 1-6 above.
+For transferring from another state license to a Pennsylvania license, take items 1-5 above.
+For renewing a Pennsylvania license, take items 1-3 above.

-Students who do not qualify for a Pennsylvania Driver's license can drive for one year if they have a valid foreign driver's license and an international driving permit.
+Students who don't qualify for a Pennsylvania driver's license can drive for one year if they have a valid foreign driver's license and an international driving permit.

-Students interested in driver's training may do so at their own expense.
-KDT Driver's Training offers private lessons.
-Students must obtain their learners permit before contacting KDT to start lessons.
-Each lesson is 1.5 hours at a rate of $88 per lesson.
-You may take as many or as few lessons as you want.
+Students interested in obtaining driver training may do so at their own expense.
+KDT Driver Training School offers private lessons.
+Students must obtain a learner's permit before contacting KDT to start lessons.
+The length of each lesson is 1.5 hours, and the rate is $88 per lesson.
+You may take as many or as few lessons as you wish.

-KDT will take students to complete the driver's test, but the student must first complete a minimum of 1 lesson with KDT first.
-The driver's test is a 2 hour session which includes 1 hour of practice prior to the test.
-This is $98.
+KDT will take students to complete the driver test, but first the student must complete a minimum of one lesson with KDT.
+The driver test is a two-hour session and includes one hour of practice prior to the test.
+The fee is $98.
 To schedule the test, students must contact KDT directly to ensure that a driver/car is available.

 Beaver Falls, PA 15010